 The Nigerian Navy (NN)

-The NN protect the nation’s water by stiffly combating any form of threat from the water.
+The NN protects the nation’s water by stiffly combating any form of threat from the water.

 The Armed Forces Act of the 1999 Constitution gave the Nigerian Navy expanded military and constabulary roles, making it what it is today.